skyrocket-qy/distributed-system-knowledge/concepts/foundations/coordination/README.md

 -   **Clock Synchronization:** Maintaining a consistent notion of time across distributed nodes, which is crucial for ordering events.
 -   **Failure Handling:** Designing coordination mechanisms that are resilient to node crashes, network partitions, and other failures.

-## Characteristics

-- **Consistency**: Coordination mechanisms are used to ensure consistency in a distributed system.
-- **Ordering**: Coordination mechanisms are used to order events and operations.
-- **Mutual Exclusion**: Coordination mechanisms are used to ensure that only one process can access a shared resource at a time.
-- **Fault Tolerance**: Coordination mechanisms are designed to be resilient to failures.
-- **Scalability**: Coordination mechanisms should be scalable to a large number of nodes.

 ## Comparison